Last Updated on May 7, 2023

-There are also many continuous professional development seminars, training, and courses to help you improve.
-It is also advisable to take paid courses on top of the free because you are more likely to push yourself more if you paid for it.
+Many continuous professional development seminars, training, and courses also help you improve.
+Taking paid classes on top of the free ones is also advisable because you are more likely to push yourself more if you pay.

-Financial Intelligence – this is about money matters.
-You need to know a little bit of many things about how money works to utilize it properly.
+Financial Intelligence is about money matters.
+You need to know how money works to utilize it properly.

-Many problems of working adults are that they don’t learn how to handle money properly, resulting in stresses that could have been avoided if they had increased their financial literacy.
+Many problems for working adults are that they don’t learn how to handle money properly, resulting in stress that could have been avoided if they had increased their financial literacy.

 Unlike how we were taught in school, out-of-the-classroom learning should be adapted to your specific intelligence.